alexso0121/sthnews-reactjs-springboot/README.md

 -personal profile

 # Version 2
--springboot security to protect the database being accessed
+-springboot security to protect the database from being accessed

 -json web token is used to allow authentication to backend server